fingerthief/minimal-chat/README.md

 To run the web app locally, you'll need NodeJS installed.
 Then, navigate to the project directory and run the following commands:

 1. Install needed packages: `npm install`
+2. Build the app `npm run build`
-2. Start local server: `npm run dev` (terminal will output the IP and port the server is running on)
+3. Start local server: `npm run preview` (terminal will output the IP and port the server is running on).
+Optionally you can run `npm run dev` to run the application in development mode.
-3. That's it!
+4. That's it!
 The app is now running locally.

 ### Configuration